joud-alnsour/reading-notes/readingNotes/Terminal.md

        1- Absolute path

-       2- Relative path
+       2- Relative path<br>

-  The difference between them is that absolute and relative path always begin with a slash (/) So When you refer to a file or directory on the command line you are actually referring to a path.
-The path can be constructed using any elements
+       The difference between them is that absolute path always begin with a slash (/) So When you refer to a file or directory on the command line you are actually referring to a path.
+The path can be constructed using any elements.
-Let's Move Around a Bit
-**(cd) command is used in order to move to another directory on change it.**

 ## More About Files
 1- Everything is a file Under the hood, everything is actually a file.
 Even your keyboard is a file (one that the system reads from only) and your monitor is a File.
 This won't affect what we do too much but it will help understanding how the system works.<br>
 2-A file extension is normally a set of 2 - 4 characters after a full stop at the end of a file, which denotes what type of file it is.
 The following are common extensions: